-Wakala is an agreement whereby the Group provides a sum of money to a customer under an agency arrangement, who invests it according to specific conditions in return for a fee.
-The agent is obliged to return the amount in case of default, negligence or violation of any terms and conditions of the wakala.
+Wakala is an agreement whereby the Group provides an amount of money to a client under a wakala agreement, who invests this amount according to specific conditions in exchange for agreed fees.
+The agent is obligated to return the amount in case of negligence or violation of any of wakala's terms and conditions.